 This year, be damned if I was going to let another World Nutella Day pass me by without getting in on the fun.
 So here I am.
 And I brought ice cream, because almost every party can be instantly made better by adding ice cream... preferably of the chocolate variety.

 Nutella + Bananas + Cocoa + Cream = Magic

 The best part?
 This ice cream requires a grand total of four ingredients - Nutella, ripe bananas, cocoa powder and cream.

-I suppose you could downsize to three ingredients by leaving out the bananas, but I happen to think that Nutella and bananas taste wonderful together (also, I happened to have a bunch of very speckly ripe bananas that needed to be eaten ASAP).
-I suppose you could also upside to five ingredients by adding a healthy glug of dark rum, but that might be considered gilding the lily.
+I suppose you could downsize to three ingredients by leaving out the bananas, but I happen to think that Nutella and bananas taste wonderful together.
+(Also, I happened to have a bunch of very speckly ripe bananas that needed to be eaten ASAP.)

 Of course, it doesn't quite beat my favourite Nutella recipe in terms of simplicity (mostly because said "recipe" involves nothing more than a spoon and a jar), but it's a very close second, especially when you consider the payoff that awaits you in the end.

 As far as ice creams go, it's honestly one of the easiest I've ever made.

 No need for sugar, since Nutella is plenty sweet on its own.
 In fact, the cocoa isn't just there for an extra layer of chocolatey flavour, but also to keep the ice cream from being overwhelmingly sweet.

 No need for an egg yolk custard base, either, since the cream gets the thick, substantial feel it needs from the pureed bananas (plus that's one less saucepan to wash up afterwards, which is always a plus).
 Just puree everything together in the blender, chill thoroughly, then pour into the ice cream maker to transform it into a thick, gooey, frozen masterpiece.